How to Create and Use a Restaurant Employee Evaluation Form

 Your evaluation form should include sections where employees can comment on and grade their performance.
 Ask them to fill out these sections, and then give you, their manager, the form.

-Self-evaluation is an important exercise because it allows employees to vouch for their progress, set goals, and hold themselves accountable.
+Self-evaluation works because it allows employees to vouch for their progress, set goals, and hold themselves accountable.

 Now it’s time for you, the manager, to judge your staff members’ performance and fill out their employee evaluation forms.
 Consider the following factors while filling out these forms: